 Eliminating the need for a large incision, laparoscopy results in less tissue damage, less blood loss, shorter hospitalization, a faster recovery, and fewer complications than open operations.
 Our state-of-the-art operating rooms and staff provide patients with the best care possible using laparoscopic techniques.

 Types of Bariatric Surgery

-Gastric banding is considered minimally invasive and the only adjustable and reversible obesity surgery available.
+Gastric banding, usually done laparoscopically, is a less invasive and the only adjustable and reversible obesity surgery available.
 During this procedure, surgeons place an inflatable silicone band around the upper stomach to create a new, tiny pouch that limits the amount of food that can be consumed and slows its progression into the stomach and intestines.
 The patient feels full sooner and satisfied with smaller amounts of food, ultimately losing up to 40 to 60 percent of his or her excess weight over three years.
 This procedure is usually done on an outpatient basis, normal activities can be resumed in one week.

 Gastric Bypass (Roux-en Gastric bypass)